← Academic re-test index

 Jegadeesh and Titman (1993) on the BTM universe

-Thirty-three-year out-of-sample re-test of the original individual-stock momentum paper, with the full J × K grid, KaTeX-rendered methodology, and the post-2012 selection-fraction series.
+Thirty-three-year walk-forward re-test of the original individual-stock momentum paper, with the full J × K grid, KaTeX-rendered methodology, and the post-2012 selection-fraction series.

 Read JT 1993 →